Canonmills: Scotland Street Tunnel

 At the southern edge of the Park, in the cliff-like drop from the streets of the New Town, lies the northern end of the Scotland Street Tunnel which once provided an underground rail link to Canal Street Station on the site of present-day Waverley Station.
 The tunnel, built under Scotland Street in 1847 by the Edinburgh, Leith and Newhaven Railway, is three quarters of a mile long and descends a 1 in 27 gradient.
 Trains descended the tunnel under gravity, controlled by two men operating handbrakes in two front wagons.
 Robert Louis Stevenson described the appearance in his 'Edinburgh: Picturesque Notes' (1879): "The Scotland Street Station, the sight of the train shooting out of its dark maw with the two guards upon the brake, the thought of its length and the many ponderous edifices and thoroughfares above, were certainly things of paramount impressiveness to a young mind."
 For the return journey, 150mm steel cables were attached to the trains which were pulled up the slope by a stationary winding-engine at the Waverley end.

 Buildings

 The bridge (generally called Canonmills Bridge) linking Canonmills to Inverleith Row was built in 1767, its single arch replaced by three arches in 1840.
 It was widened in 1896.

 The deep elliptical crescent of Eyre Crescent was built around Canonmills (or Eyre) House which was replaced in 1880-1 by a United Presbyterian Church which in turn has been replaced by a modern medical centre.
 A little lodge-type building on Rodney Street is the old school, where Sir Walter Scott's father was educated.

+Bellevue Chapel is a Victorian gothic church located in Rodney Street.
+The church is an independent Evangelical congregation.
+The building was constructed from 1878-1881, and was originally a Lutheran place of worship for German residents of Edinburgh and those that were building the Forth Bridge.
+During the First World War, the German congregants vacated the building and, in 1919, the Christian Brethren in Edinburgh moved into the building renamed it Bellevue Chapel.